sqonk/phext-plotlib/README.md

     * font: A three element array containing font family, style and size (in that order) used for all text on the chart.
 Must be set if specifying a label angle.
 (See JPGraph documentation for font constants.)
     * margin: An array of 4 elements specifying the chart margin on each side.
     - labelangle: Angular rotation of the x-axis labels, default is 0.
     - bars: A liniar array of values to represent an auxiliary/background bar chart dataset.
-This will plot on it's own Y axis.
+This will plot be on it's own Y axis.
     - barColor: The colour of the bars dataset, default is 'lightgray'.
 	- barWidth: The width of each bar in the bars dataset, default is 7.
 	- auxlines:	Array of auxiliary line plots, each item can contain the following options: